(Courtesy of Jack Tillmany)

 Apparently Monogram needed to fill out some time on the Johnny Mack Brown GHOST GUNS (Monogram, 1944), so they included several minutes of Evelyn's trick riding as well as JMB's amazing gun twirling routine.

-The opening of the Range Busters COWBOY COMMANDOS (Monogram, 1943) features some amazing trick riding by Evelyn.
-She then rides toward the screen with an American flag.
-And then does a verbal pitch to buy War Bonds and Stamps.
+The opening of the Range Busters COWBOY COMMANDOS (Monogram, 1943) features some fancy trick riding by Evelyn.
+She then rides toward the screen with an American flag and does a pitch to buy War Bonds and Stamps.

 On the trail of Evelyn Finley.

-The Family Search website (free), Ancestry.com (subscription), Newspaper Archive, Arizona Government website, Social Security Death Index (SSDI), and the California Death Index provide more on Evelyn Finley and family:
+The Family Search website (free), Ancestry.com (subscription), newspapers, Arizona Government website, Social Security Death Index (SSDI), and the California Death Index provide more on Evelyn Finley and family:

 Jim Tipton's Find A Grave website has records on two of Evelyn's husbands: